Blendify/blender-manual/blender_docs/manual/scene_layout/object/editing/transform/control/snap.rst

 There are two types of snap operations that you can use in Blender.
-The first type snaps your selection or cursor to a given point while the second type is used during transformations (translate, rotate, scale) and snaps your selection to elements within the scene.
+The first type snaps your selection or cursor to a given point while the second type is used during transformations (move, rotate, scale) and snaps your selection to elements within the scene.

 .. _bpy.ops.view3d.snap: